lyon-fnal/devenv/README.md

   * Run the container as a full service that hosts VNC and access like a Linux desktop.
 The container needs to be up and running during use.
   * Run the container as a build/execution service for an IDE like CLion.
 In this case, the container needs to be up and running during use.
   * Run the container from the command line.
 In this case you can `docker run` various commands within the container.

-## Why Docker containers?

-There are three ways to do Linux style development on the Mac

-1. Not do it - that is conform to the Mac development style.
-As discussed above, this solution is becoming too difficult and costly to maintain.
-1. Run a Linux virtual machine with [Virtual Box](https://www.virtualbox.org) and [vagrant](https://www.vagrantup.com).
-A Virtual Box Linux VM is a heavyweight virtualization solution that is complicated to set up and maintain. `vagrant` makes configuration and management easier though not simple.
-Virtual Box VMs are also difficult to distribute.
-One advantage here is that many Mac IDEs that support remote development do so with `ssh`, which is the preferred way to interact with a VM.
-1. Run a Linux Docker Container.
-[Docker](https://www.docker.com) containers are lightweight virtualization solutions, relatively easy to set up and configure and are portable to other systems that run Docker or [Singularity](https://sylabs.io).
-A disadvantage is that running `ssh` in the container is not the "docker way", therefore integration with remote development capable IDEs is more difficult, but not impossible.

-Another aspect is performance.
-Many of the solutions have overhead that makes builds or development slow.
-The instructions here aim for the most performant system possible with docker.

 ## Installation